I'm just a little hoarse, but I'll make the most of it as we're doing Open Line Friday on Wednesday today.

 Okay, we are back.

-A couple of audio sounded by chair that we'll go back to the phones.
+We'll go back to the phones.

-First off this afternoon, CNN Live, the guest, American University Chair of Islamic Studies, Aknar Ahmed.
+First off, this afternoon, CNN Live, the guest, American University Chair of Islamic Studies, Aknar Ahmed.

 And he said this about Barack Obama's challenges.